Virtual pilgrimage presenters

 David M. Dupuis

-Tackling events throughout the early 20th century, The Seven Keys of Hildegard: Of Mercy & Of Death will challenge the very truth of what the church and the world knows.
-Through two world wars, and from the Vatican in Rome, Italy, to New York City and small town Canada, two knowing popes, an unsuspecting archbishop and a monsignor become entangled in Hildegard’s ancient web of prophecies.
-And one thing is certain—Armageddon is nigh.
+David M. Dupuis has published numerous local and historical non-fiction books.
+His fascination with world history, papal history, and prophecy culminates in The Seven Keys of Hildegard: Of Mercy & Of Death — a genre series spanning two world wars, from the Vatican in Rome to New York City and small-town Canada, in which two knowing popes and an unsuspecting archbishop become entangled in Hildegard’s ancient web of prophecies.

 Sarah Riehm